Can health save our high streets?

 However, the benefits work both ways.
 Locating a health hub in a town centre brings greater footfall onto the high street, attracting people who wouldn’t normally have made the trip, and making visitors to the high street more diverse.
 These people may often combine their health and wellbeing appointment with visiting shops or a café, boosting trade in the area.
 Additionally, the staff who work in the health centre provide a much-needed regular increase in high street visitors.

-Community Ventures has been involved in two recent projects which are attempting to bring health to the high street.
+We have been involved in two recent projects which are attempting to bring health to the high street.

 We are currently working on a new development in Keighley, where we are working on behalf of the Bradford District & Craven Health and Care Partnership to lead the development process and author the business case for a new health and wellbeing centre, which has secured a £3.4m capital contribution as part of a Towns Fund grant from the Department of Levelling Up, Housing and Communities.